cesarArtezan/katacoda-scenarios-1/mongodb/step1.md

 We already have MongoDB up and runing for you.
 It will take a couple of sceonds for it to fire up.
 Once our MongoDB instance is up, you can type `mongo`{{execute}} in the shell, and you will be connected and can start querying the database.

 You will see a bunch of warnings in the shell.
-This is because we have not tuned  our MongoDb instance for production depoyment.
+This is because we have not tuned  our MongoDb instance for production deployment.
 In the scope of this tutorial this is fine.
 Use `cls`{{execute}} to clear the screen.

 Mongo shell is a utility that allows you to connect to the database, query it, and perform admistrative actions.
 By default it connects to a local